 This is not for everyone.
 You have to be able to be very self disciplined in order be successful in a virtual environment.

-I applied online.
+I applied through a recruiter.
 The process took 1 day.
-I interviewed at Decision Toolbox in October 2010.
+I interviewed at Decision Toolbox (East Syracuse, NY) in August 2015.

 Phone call to discuss the position, from Recruiter.